 Most previous studies included only the foreground amplitudes in the data analysis.
 For this reason, in this section, we inspect the consequences of going beyond such an assumption and vary all foreground parameters together with the cosmological ones.
 To highlight the effect of unfixed shape parameters, we assumed the equal noise amplitudes $A_{\alpha\beta} = A = 3$ and $P_{\alpha\beta} = P = 15$.

 For illustrative purposes, we again consider the log-normal bump model as the cosmological signal.
 We first analyze the data with signal parameters

-We assume log-uniform priors for all the foreground parameters, {\it i.e.}, $\{n_{\rm Gal},\ f_1,\ f_2,\ f_{\rm knee},\ \alpha,\ n_{\rm Ext}\}$, centered around the fiducial values reported in Sec.~\ref{sec:foreground} and with width equal to 10\% and 20\% of the fiducial value.
+In Ref.~\cite{Karnesis:2021tsh}, the foreground shape parameters, {\it i.e.}, $\{n_{\rm Gal},\ f_1,\ f_2,\ f_{\rm knee},\ \alpha,\ n_{\rm Ext}\}$, were fitted using the MCMC sampling (see Fig.~2 therein), and 68\% C.L. errors of the posterior distributions were at most a few percent of the fiducial value.
+However, our analysis adopts a more conservative approach by considering a scenario with relatively limited information on these parameters.
+To this end, we perform two different analyses assuming a uniform prior for variables (thus, log-uniform for log-variables) with a width equal to 10\% and 20\% of the fiducial value.

 In Fig.~\ref{fig:bump_deg_fg_ext}, we show the full-posterior distribution for the 20\% case.
 A strong correlation between $\Omega_{\rm Gal}$ and $n_{\rm Gal}$, and between $\Omega_{\rm Ext}$ and $n_{\rm Ext}$ can be observed.
 The correlation between $\Omega_{\rm Ext}$ and $n_{\rm Ext}$ mainly originates from a non-optimal choice of the pivot frequency around which the power-law is anchored, which enhances the degeneracy between the two parameters.